January 8, 2004: The clumsily named Apple iPod + HP, a Hewlett-Packard-branded iPod, makes it debut at the Consumer Electronics Show in Las Vegas.

-Over the years, Apple recruited a number of high-performing individuals from HP.
-HP had a campus in Cupertino, which it kept until 2010, when it sold the land to Apple to build Apple Park.
+Over the years, Apple recruited a number of high-performing individuals from HP, too.
+And HP maintained a campus in Cupertino until 2010, when it sold the land to Apple to build Apple Park.

-Regardless of these ties, the Apple iPod + HP never came across like a meaningful collaboration between both companies.
+Regardless of these ties, the Apple iPod + HP never came across like a meaningful collaboration between the two companies.

 Steve Jobs’ smart strategy

 In fact, the HP iPod deal may have been a smart bit of corporate jiu-jitsu on Apple’s part.
-In a 2015 Medium post, titled “How Steve Jobs Fleeced Carly Fiorina,” journalist Steven Levy suggests that the move was a strategic one to block HP from installing Windows Media Store on their PCs.
+In a 2015 Medium post, titled “How Steve Jobs Fleeced Carly Fiorina,” journalist Steven Levy suggested that the move was a strategic one to block HP from installing Windows Media Store on the companies PCs.
 While HP did indeed get an HP-branded iPod, soon afterward Apple upgraded its own iPod — thereby making HP’s version outdated.
 Levy writes:

 In short, Fiorina’s “good friend” Steve Jobs blithely mugged her and HP’s shareholders.
 By getting Fiorina to adopt the iPod as HP’s music player, Jobs had effectively gotten his software installed on millions of computers for free, stifled his main competitor, and gotten a company that prided itself on invention to declare that Apple was a superior inventor.
 And he lost nothing, except the few minutes it took him to call Carly Fiorina and say he was sorry she got canned.